ZenitH-AT/nvidia-data/README.md

     GeForce GTX 760 Ti (OEM) | GeForce GTX 760 Ti NVIDIA TITAN RTX | TITAN RTX

+    - SUPER variant GPU names reported by the OS may need to be filtered in code using this data, as some cards use "SUPER" while others use "Super"
     - Please open issues with any discrepancies you find

 ## Running the script